 Ever since Papersmiths opened in Bristol I’ve wanted to visit.
-Colourful stationery and independent magazines, stocked by people passionate about paper goods equals my dream come true.
-I have drooled over Papersmiths’ Instagram for nearly four years.
+Colourful stationery and independent magazines equals my dream come true.
+I have drooled over Papersmiths’ Instagram for ages.
 And when I finally made the trip, it was just as good as I’d hoped.

 The shelving covering one long wall of Papersmiths is totally dedicated to independent magazines.
 First editions of the newest magazines sit alongside old favourites.
 A wall crammed full of pops of colour, different sizes and shapes; a totally beautiful sight.
 I couldn’t go home with them all, as much as would have loved to.
 So I chose Walnut and Cedar, both first editions, and magazines I hoped would get me in the mood for spring!

 Happiness has many forms.
 New stationery is one of them.
 So says the sign outside Papersmiths!
 I adore their styling of pens, pencils, notebooks and cards.
 Every product is carefully grouped by colour and displayed with lots of white space around it.
 And it makes even the simplest pen or pencil look incredibly enticing.

 I would love to live a little closer to Papersmiths.
 They’ve opened a new branch in East London that I’m excited to trek over to (why is London so big!).
 I know that if I lived in Bristol I’d find excuses to pop to Papersmiths all the time.
 Maybe I need to move…